 GETTING THERE

-From London St Pancras International – The journey typically takes approximately 1 hour 10 minutes to Whitstable Station.
-The station is a 10-15 minute walk from the harbour and the main high street.
+From London St Pancras International (1 hour, 10 minutes): Whitstable station is a 10-15 minute walk to the harbour and the main high street.

-From London Victoria – There is also a direct route from London Victoria, which takes around 1 hour and 30 minutes.
+From London Victoria (1 hour, 30 minutes): There is also a direct route from London Victoria to Whitstable.

 Recognised as a UNESCO World Heritage Site, Bath is famous for its remarkably well-preserved Roman Baths, offering a fascinating glimpse into life nearly 2,000 years ago.